caspii/casparwre.de/_posts/2018-09-21-holacracy-europace-berlin.md

 title: Why you should work for my employer
 ---

-I want to tell you a little about my current employer (a Berlin-based company) and why it’s a truly excellent place to work.
-I’ve been there for around 1.5 years.
+I want to tell you about my current employer (a Berlin-based company) and why it’s very unusual as well as being an excellent place to work.

 <div class='float-right p-3' markdown="1">
 ![Europace and Holacracy](/images/2018-09-europace_aliens.jpg)
 </div>

+I’ve been there for around 1.5 years.
 These opinions are my own and provided of my own volition: I’m not being paid to write this, I was not told to write this, nor is there a gun pointing at my head.
 Also, I’m writing from the perspective of someone who’s spent their career in the (Berlin) startup world.

 Let’s begin.
-Here’s a list of reasons why the company I work for is both very unusual and pretty awesome.

 ## Self-organisation and Holacracy